Cargo Shipping Container Grading

 One Trip Cargo Container

-One Trip Sea Containers have been used once overseas on an ocean vessel to their destination for sale purposes.
+One trip sea containers have been used once overseas on an ocean vessel to their destination for sale purposes.
 They are considered like new and are only 1 – 2 years old.
-One Trip Containers will have minor cosmetic blemishing.
+One trip containers (one time use / one way containers) will have minor cosmetic blemishing.

 Ammo Grade Cargo Container

-A Military Requirement Cargo Container that must be qualified to facilitate the export of explosive cargo by Ocean transport worldwide with a minimum amount of repairs and Excellent overall Condition.
-Normally an Ammo grade container is only 1 – 5 years old.
+A military grade UN Hazard Class 1 (IMDG) exceeds the requirment of an IICL cargo container that must be qualified to facilitate the export of explosive and dangerous cargo by ocean transport worldwide with a minimum amount of repairs and excellent overall condition.
+Normally an ammo grade container will not have a YOM more than 1 – 5 years old.
 In some cases an ammo grade used cargo container may cost more than a one trip container depending on book values and manufactured years.

 IICL Cargo Container